upekshaip/tg-ytdlp-bot/README.md

 3. Test individual components (cookies, Firebase, channels)
 4. Check the [GitHub Issues](https://github.com/upekshaip/tg-ytdlp-bot/issues) for similar problems
 5. Create a new issue with detailed error information and logs

+---

+## Inline search helper (/search)

+Use this command to quickly activate inline search via `@vid`.

+- 📱 Mobile: tap the button shown by `/search`.
+It opens your chat with prefilled `@vid` and a zero‑width space.
+Add your query after `@vid`.
+- 💻 PC/Desktop: inline deep-linking cannot prefill reliably.
+Type manually in any chat:
+  - `@vid Your_Search_Query`

+Notes:
+- Desktop Telegram does not always send `/start` payloads from links repeatedly; avoid relying on `https://t.me/<bot>?start=...` for inline prefill.
+- The bot’s `/search` shows only working options and a concise manual hint.